rjlee/actual-events/examples/web/README.md

 Notes

-- If your server enforces AUTH_TOKEN (Bearer auth), browsers cannot send the Authorization header for SSE or WS directly.
+- If your server enforces EVENTS_AUTH_TOKEN (Bearer auth), browsers cannot send the Authorization header for SSE or WS directly.
-  - For a quick demo, temporarily unset AUTH_TOKEN in the server .env, or
+  - For a quick demo, temporarily unset EVENTS_AUTH_TOKEN in the server .env, or
   - Front the server with a proxy that injects the header, or
   - Extend the server to accept a token via query string (not implemented by default for security).
 - CORS: ensure your page origin is present in CORS_ORIGINS, or use `*`.